-The American Dental Education Association (ADEA)/Colgate-Palmolive Co.
-Excellence in Teaching Award recognizes dental educators who demonstrate exemplary standards and promote excellence in dental education through scholarship and innovation.
+The American Dental Education Association (ADEA)/Colgate Oral Pharmaceuticals, Inc. Excellence in Teaching Award recognizes dental educators who demonstrate exemplary standards and promote excellence in dental education through scholarship and innovation.
 The award is

 The ADEA Council of Faculties established and participates in the selection process for this highly prestigious award.
 To ensure the excellence and continuity of the award, the ADEA Council of Faculties strongly recommends the recipient maintain a high

 profile in teaching excellence within his or her school or program and at nationally recognized educational forums.

 The recipient should also be actively involved in identifying future nominees.
 The recipient will receive a $2,500 award to be used to enhance his or her teaching efforts.
 The recipient is encouraged to share his or her expertise with ADEA members through submission to ADEA weTeach®, poster or presentation at a future ADEA Annual Session & Exhibition, submission of an article to Journal of Dental Education and/or other similar appropriate venues.

 Nominees are to be identified and recognized initially within individual institutions or programs of dental, allied dental or advanced dental education.
 Ideally, identification, review and recognition of the candidates will be coordinated by a team comprised of:

 - The ADEA Council of Faculties Representative, if available, or if the nominee is the ADEA Council of Faculties Representative, another faculty member from that institution or program should serve on the nomination team.

 - The dean, academic dean or program director.